ligenchang/p5_CarND-Vehicle-Detection/README.md

 ---
 To recognize the vehicle in the image, firstly we need to identify what features we want to estract from the image as the identification to differentiate it's a vehicle or not.

-I tried with histogram as the only factor for recognizing car, the accuracy is around 50%, which means this feature doesn't help too much in recognizing car.
+I tried with histogram as the only factor for recognizing car, the accuracy is around 52%, which means this feature doesn't help too much in recognizing car, but we better still need it as the accuracy is still more than 50%.

-Next I tried with spatial feature with spatial size (16 * 16) only and the accuracy is 91.98%, which is nice and it helps.
+Next I tried with spatial feature with spatial size (16 * 16) only and the accuracy is 91.98%, which is nice and it helps us to classify image based on this feature.

 The I tried with HOG feature only and the recognize accuracy is 97.94%